Learn About Social Security Benefits for Surviving Children

 - Adoptive children.

 These special cases for Social Security survivor benefits are determined by the Social Security Administration (SSA), so you may want to do further research if your potential beneficiary falls under any of the above categories.
 For example, if you became the legal parent of a child before he or she reached 16 years of age, the child would be eligible to receive survivor’s benefits after your passing.
-To learn more about the eligibility requirements for SS survivor’s benefits for children, download our complimentary guide today.
+To learn more about the requirements for SS survivor’s benefits for children, download our complimentary guide today.

 Survivors benefits for your children can be helpful at any age, and these benefits provides them with the financial security they will need if you are no longer with them.
 Surviving children’s benefits can also help them prepare for higher education and give them a better chance of affording the school they wish to go to.
 Survivors benefits for your children may be able to offer your family a small comfort and help them sustain their lifestyle even in your absence.
 If you have any children who fall into the aforementioned eligibility categories for senior Social Security survivor’s benefits, you can start thinking about your Social Security plan and what you need to do to prepare for the future.

-Maximum Amount of Social Security Survivor Benefits for Children
+Learn the Maximum Amount of Social Security Survivor Benefits for Children

 Survivors benefits for your children will be available if you earn enough Social Security credits before you pass.
 You usually become eligible for Social Security retirement benefits after you have completed 10 years of work and paid Social Security taxes.
 However, limited senior SS benefits for surviving children may still be available for your family if you have accumulated at least six credits before you pass.
 The maximum amount of survivors benefits your children can receive varies greatly depending on the amount of Social Security Credits you have earned, your children’s ages and whether or not you received Social Security or government benefits before your passing.
 Social Security benefits for surviving children are usually equal to or lesser than 180 percent of the base benefit rate.
 If the monthly benefits paid to your family ever exceed this amount, the benefit amount will be recalculated to fit the maximum quantity limits set by the government.
 In addition, approximately 75 percent of your Social Security base benefits rate will be allotted to your surviving children on a monthly basis.